VoteCast: New York voters say nation headed wrong way

 STAYING AT HOME

-She voted "straight across" for Democrats, something she likely would have done anyway.
-But there was added impetus this time.

-"The votes have a greater chance of counting against the Trump administration if I vote Democratic this year," she said.

-In New York, around two-thirds of registered voters who chose not to vote in the midterm election were younger than 45.
-Around 7 in 10 of those who did not vote did not have a college degree.
-More nonvoters were Democrats than Republicans.
+In New York, 64 percent of registered voters who chose not to vote in the midterm election were younger than 45.
+A wide share of those who did not vote _ 71 percent _ did not have a college degree.
+More nonvoters were Democrats (46 percent) than Republicans (20 percent).

-Health care was at the forefront of voters' minds: 1 in 4 named it as the most important issue facing the nation in this year's midterm elections.
-Another 1 in 5 named immigration, while 1 in 6 named the economy.
-Around 1 in 10 named gun policy or the environment to be the top issue.

-Voters have a positive view of the nation's current economic outlook — about 6 in 10 said the nation's economy is good, compared with around 4 in 10 who said it's not good.

 Online: